 2. Visible Damage or Fraying

-Cracks, exposed wires, or worn insulation are clear indicators that the cord is no longer safe.
-Even small areas of damage can expose live conductors and increase the risk of short circuits.
+Cracks, exposed wires, or worn insulation are clear signs of deterioration.
+Even small areas of damage can expose live conductors.

 3. Burning Smell or Discoloration

-A burning smell or darkened areas near the plug can indicate overheating and insulation breakdown.
-This is often a sign that internal components are deteriorating.
+A burning smell or darkened areas near the plug often indicate overheating.
+These changes suggest insulation breakdown or internal damage.

 4. Intermittent Power or Flickering